tshepang/blog/content/Rust week of 2016-06-03.md

 tags = ['Rust']
 +++

-I did more Rust coding than most weeks this time around, busy with the project [I mentioned last week].
+I did more Rust coding than most weeks this time around, busy with some project at work.
 My favorite parts:

 - I love the fact that [inotify-rs] ([first mention]) collects events in the background, so that when you are done with whatever task you